We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Large amounts of caffeine may also cause serious issues in the heart and blood vessels, including:

 Children, teenagers, and young adults should avoid taking caffeine pills.
 This drug may harm the developing nervous and cardiovascular systems in young people.

-Using caffeine regularly, then discontinuing use may lead to temporary withdrawal symptoms, including:
+Taking caffeine regularly and then suddenly discontinuing use may lead to temporary withdrawal symptoms, including:

 - feeling anxious

 - difficulty concentrating

-A caffeine overdose is possible in people who take very high doses.
+A caffeine overdose is possible in people who take very high doses of caffeine.
 Extremely high amounts of this drug are toxic and can even be fatal.
-Overdose symptoms include:

 - an erratic heartbeat